henca312/FinalProject/README.md

 The next part of the project was to develop a supervised Learning Model based on a given test data.
 We developed the model on the train database and evaluate it with test data.

+Based on the business context we need to understand the problem.
+We want to predict if a customer has responeded to a campaign or not.
+This can be described as a multi-class classification problem.
+A multinomial classification is the problem to classify instances into classes.
+In this case we have to classify:
+* 1: Customer has responded
+* 0: Customer has not responded

 ![alt text](https://github.com/henca312/FinalProject/blob/main/Images/Target%20Value%20Distribution.png?raw=true)